How to Stretch Wrap a Pallet

 Now that your load is prepared and ready, it is time to start wrapping.
 Start by grabbing your stretch roll or roll tool a tie some of the film around one corner of the pallet.
 Continue to wrap the base while going in a forward motion to stay clear of any risks or hazards.

-Related Post: How to Get the Maximum Trade-In Value for your Forklift
+Related Post: How to Become a Forklift Operator

 4. Start from the Base